A First Look at Bugs in LLM Inference Engines: Background

 \subsection{LLM Inference Engine}

-The primary design goals of LLM inference engines are compatibility and efficiency.
+\parabf{Design goals.} The primary design goals of LLM inference engines are compatibility and efficiency.
 First, compatibility ensures that various series of LLM run smoothly across diverse environments.
 Engines like vLLM~\cite{vllm} and DeepSpeed~\cite{deepspeed} are tailored for diverse cloud-based distributed inference scenarios, while engines like Llama.cpp~\cite{llamacpp} and Mlc-llm~\cite{mlcllm} focus on compatibility with heterogeneous personal devices and backends.
 Second, efficiency optimization focuses on integrating algorithms that maximize resource utilization and minimize inference latency under varying resource conditions.
 Engines generally achieve efficiency by optimizing model conversion, inference strategies, operator implementation, and resource management.

-As shown in Fig.~\ref{fig:arch}, LLM inference engines typically support dozens of popular LLM series, such as Llama~\cite{llama} and Gemma~\cite{gemma}.
-Some of the engines~\cite{llamacpp,mlcllm,tensorrt-llm} provide generally supported model formats and conversion tools for user-customized LLMs.
-They accommodate a wide range of devices, including distributed servers, single-GPU servers, PCs, smartphones, and IoT devices.
-Some of them~\cite{llamacpp,mlcllm} are also compatible with various platforms like Linux, Windows, and Android, as well as backends such as CUDA, Vulkan, and Metal.
-Next, we discuss the major components of the engines.
+\parabf{Overall architecture.} As shown in Fig.~\ref{fig:arch}, LLM inference engines act as a middleware layer that bridges hardware environments and LLMs.
+At the bottom level, diverse \emph{devices} (e.g., distributed servers, single-GPU servers, PCs, smartphones, and IoT devices) run on heterogeneous \emph{platforms} such as Linux, Windows, and Android, and rely on different \emph{backends} such as CUDA, Vulkan, and Metal.
+On top of these heterogeneous environments lies the \emph{LLM inference engine}, which abstracts the hardware complexity and provides unified support for loading and executing models.
+At the upper level, these engines enable dozens of popular LLM series, including Llama~\cite{llama} and Gemma~\cite{gemma}, to run seamlessly across devices and backends.

-These engines often provide setup tools for custom engine construction and deployment in the engine setup phase and offer model conversion tools for the model conversion phase.
-In the inference/serving phase, users can interact with LLMs via command lines or inference services.
-Upon receiving a start command, the engine initializes the LLM inference service based on the configurations and loads the necessary LLMs onto the selected backend.
-When the service receives a user request with specific prompts and job configurations, the engine allocates resources, creates a job, checks the chosen model, and performs auto-regressive token generation to respond to users.
-This process involves several key components, as shown in Fig.~\ref{fig:arch}.
+\parabf{Functionality.} The functionality of LLM inference engines follows the deployment workflow of three phases.
+In the \emph{engine setup} phase, engines typically provide setup tools that allow custom construction and installation in the target environment.
+In the \emph{model conversion} phase, they supply conversion utilities to adapt pre-trained LLMs into formats optimized for specific backends and platforms.
+Finally, in the \emph{inference/serving} phase, users interact with LLMs through command-line interfaces or inference services.
+Upon receiving a start command, the engine initializes the service according to configurations, loads the converted model onto the backend, and processes user requests.
+For each request, the engine allocates resources, creates a job, checks the model, and performs auto-regressive token generation to produce outputs.